Modified Friedmann Equations from Maxwell-Weyl Gauge Theory: Introduction

 The Maxwell algebra provides a useful background for constructing a gauge theory of gravity, resulting in a generalized theory that encompasses the cosmological constant and an additional energy-momentum tensor term \citep{azcarraga2011generalized,durka2011gauged,soroka2012gauge,azcarraga2014minimalsuper,cebeciouglu2014gauge,cebeciouglu2015maxwell,concha2015generalized,kibarouglu2019maxwellSpecial,kibarouglu2019super,kibarouglu2020generalizedConformal,kibarouglu2021gaugeAdS,cebeciouglu2021maxwellMetricAffine,Cebecioglu:2023MaxwellFR,Kibaroglu:2023GLSL}.
 This gravitational model is referred to as the Maxwell gauge theory of gravity or Maxwell gravity, and while the energy-momentum term remains less explored, on the other hand, it is known that such an additional term may be related to dark energy \citep{frieman2008dark,padmanabhan2009dark}.
 A minimal cosmological model with Maxwell symmetry is introduced in the literature \citep{durka2011local}, and it is also suggested that the gauge fields of this symmetry group may provide a geometric background for describing vector inflatons in cosmological models \citep{Azcarraga2013maxwellApplication}.
 Furthermore, there is another study that proposes a cosmological model for the Maxwell gravity which is constructed by gauging the semi-simple extended Poincaré algebra \citep{Kibaroglu:2022CosmoMaxwell}.

 In this work, we extend our previous study \citep{Kibaroglu:2022CosmoMaxwell} to include the scale invariance which arises naturally in the Maxwell-Weyl gauge theory of gravity \citep{cebeciouglu2014gauge} to find more general cosmological solutions.
-Because the concept of scale invariance is crucial to our understanding of cosmology, it provides a foundation for many of the theoretical frameworks and models that are used to describe the universe on its largest scales \citep{Rosen:1982Weyl}.
-Our objective is to achieve this goal by utilizing a method that is similar in nature to the one used for the realization of gauge fields in terms of time-dependent scalar fields.
+Our concept is very similar to the gravitation model based Lyra's geometry \citep{Lyra:1951Modifikation} which can be seen as a modification of Weyl's geometry.
+Lyra's gravity presents a scalar-tensor gravity as a geometrical way in the framework of Lyra's geometry and the cosmological models based on this geometry offer a valuable framework for studying the concepts of dark energy and the cosmological constant \citep{Singh:1993Lyra,Maurya:2019Brans-Dicke-Lyra}.
+Just like this model, our objective is to achieve this goal by utilizing a method that is similar in nature to the one used for the realization of gauge fields in terms of time-dependent scalar fields.
 This method relies on the application of the Einstein-Yang-Mills theory and its cosmological implications.

 The present manuscript is structured as follows.
 In Section \ref{sec:Maxwell-Weyl-gauge-theory}, we present a concise overview of the Maxwell-Weyl gauge theory of gravity and the geometric interpretation of the Weyl transformation.
 In Section \ref{sec:Cosmological-setup}, we investigate the potential solutions for the gravitational field equations arising from the framework of Maxwell-Weyl gravity and give the modified version of the Friedmann equations.
+In Section \ref{sec:Applications-for-various}, we discuss several significant cosmological scenarios under the theoretical framework of Maxwell-Weyl gauge theory of gravity.
 Finally, the last section provides conclusive remarks and discussions.